cloudogu/dogu-development-docs/docs/important/relevant_functionalities_de.md

     },
     {
       "Name": "container_config/memory_request",
       "Description":"Requests the container's minimal memory requirement.
-Use a positive integer value followed by one of these units [b,k,m,g] (byte, kibibyte, mebibyte, gibibyte).", "Optional": true,
+Use a positive integer value followed by one of these units [b,k,m,g] (byte, kibibyte, mebibyte, gibibyte).
+This configuration is only applicable to the Multinode-EcoSystem.", "Optional": true,
       "Validation": {
         "Type": "BINARY_MEASUREMENT"